Welcome to Tom Ray's home page

 Have a look at some of my Publications.

 My current research: The diverse set of psychoactive drugs collectively represents a rich set of tools for probing the chemical architecture of the human mind.
 These tools can be used to explore components of the psyche whose discreteness is normally obscured by their being embedded in the complete tapestry of the mind.
 By activating specific components of the mind, they are made to stand out against the background of the remainder of the psyche.
 Thus both their discreteness and their specific contribution to the psychic whole can be better appreciated.
 This work suggests that the human mind is populated by mental organs, which are defined as populations of neurons which bear specific neurotransmitter receptors on their surface (e.g.: serotonin-7, histamine-1).
 Some mental organs provide consciousness (in separate adult and childhood forms); others function as gatekeepers to consciousness (in long and short time scales); others give salience, meaning or significance to the contents of consciousness, while others provide content to consciousness.
 Some mental organs support the facilities of language, logic and reason, which appear to be fully developed only in adult humans.
 Other mental organs provide affective ways of knowing the world, through feeling alone, which provide the complete archaic mind in our developmental and evolutionary antecedents.
 Mental organs evolve by duplication and divergence, and are the mechanism by which evolution sculpts the mind.
 I am in the process of understanding how variation in the proportioning of these various elements in individual minds, contributes to the peculiarities of the personality, and in extreme variations or interactions, to a variety of mental disorders: schizophrenia, autism, depression, anxiety, obsessive compulsive disorder, mental retardation, learning disorders, bipolar disorder, addiction, disorders of rage, and post-traumatic stress disorder.
-By learning the hypothesis of mental organs we come to understand the structure, process, genetics, development, and evolution of the mind, come to understand mental disorders and psychoactive drugs, and come to understand ourselves and others.
+Students who learn the hypothesis of mental organs come to understand the structure, process, genetics, development, and evolution of the mind, come to understand mental disorders and psychoactive drugs, and come to understand ourselves and others.
 Have a look at some of my publications on the human mind.